Raanaji/myblog/_data/featured/algotrading.md

 The connectivity essentially provides the inputs and outputs to the Algos.
 Inputs typically thus consist of market data – the most common form of market data is the full order book from an exchange

 Most Algo strategies will react to updates in the order book and make a decision based off some signal (either to aggress the market or provide liquidity).
 The exact logic of what generates the decision to provide or take liquidity is encapsulated in the strategy code itself (which we go into detail in the next section)

+The outputs consist of how the decisions are executed on the market.
+For providing liquidity, this is via some sort of streaming price feed to the market.
+For taking liquidity, this is via an order execution feed

+Typically these feeds are implemented via the FIX protocol, which is a standard protocol for communicating orders (either as aggressive orders or streaming prices) to the market – the payload for the FIX protocol consists of key value pairs encoded into a text format

+The FIX protocol can be sufficiently performant given the generally compact text format with integer keys, particularly over low latency middleware (e.g. 29West or Solace) – however a text payload is inherently suboptimal

+A binary format is preferable – the more performant choice are the ITCH/OUCH protocols.
+The ITCH protocol is used for subscribing to fast market data.
+The OUCH protocol is used for taking or providing liquidity.
+ITCH/OUCH are both binary formats and are extremely performant.
+[Check this article for more information](https://www.onixs.biz/insights/itch-protocol-usage).

+The final consideration for connectivity is how the data enters and exits the platform.
+For market data, this is implemented via a feed handler – this can be implemented as a piece of software which then puts the market data on the low latency middleware bus

+A popular alternative these days is [FPGA](https://careers.imc.com/us/en/blogarticle/how-are-fpgas-used-in-trading), which is a field programmable gate array, i.e. a piece of hardware that can be programmed based on an instruction set.
+As illustrated above, performance is critical to Algo trading, and thus the choice of connectivity and protocol is essential to building a successful platform

+## Latency Arbitrage

+Speed has become crucial in today’s world of electronic trading

+Latency arbitrage example:

+- An institutional investor is trading both Cash (on ICap) and Futures (on the CME)

+- If these orders are sent out at the same time, high frequency traders may see an order on one market and then race to front-run the order at the other market

+This is known as the latency arbitrage

+Sophisticated market participants develop the fastest electronic trading and algo technology to profit from latency arbitrage.
+They are co-located at the various electronic markets for fastest access to market data and fastest speed of order execution

+They leverage the fastest WAN connections to the exchange (fiber optic cable, microwave, etc).
+Smart Order Routers have been developed to counteract the latency arbitrage by measuring network latency to various electronic markets and time when we send the order to ensure they reach the markets at the same time (within an acceptable tolerance)

+## Liquidity Taking Algo Strategy

+Let’s consider first how a liquidity taking strategy handles market data, say the order book updates with a new offer which rises to the top of the book (i.e. the best price)

+This potentially creates an imbalance in the order book where it is skewed towards the bid (i.e. the mid between best bid and offer has now moved towards the bid because of a lower offer, indicating a stronger intention to sell in the market).
+If the execution strategy identifies that the true mid should be closer to the offer than this skewed mid, then there is a potential buying opportunity

+The strategy then buys at this offer.
+If the strategy has made the correct decision, then the order book will arrive back in a balanced state where the mid floats back towards the offer, and the strategy is able to sell at the new bid if this has now crossed the original offer

+## Liqudity Providing Algo Strategy

+Let’s consider first how a liquidity providing (i.e. market making) strategy handles market data, say the order book updates with a new offer which rises to the top of the book (i.e. the best price)

+This potentially creates an imbalance in the order book where it is skewed towards the bid (i.e. the mid between best bid and offer has now moved towards the bid because of a lower offer, indicating a stronger intention to sell in the market)

+The market making strategy will then update its bid and offer to be symmetrical around the new skewed mid so that we are not off market.
+The bid/offer spread could increase or decrease as we price in volatility and liquidity considerations – e.g. we may recognize that the above scenario results from an imbalance in the market creating volatility, so we widen out the bid/offer spread to protect ourselves

+As the market snaps back into shape, we will likely tighten back our bid/offer spread to reflect the more normal conditions.
+We may decide to skew the mid based on whether we are a better buyer or better seller in terms of where we are “axed” in the market or depending on which side is considered more profitable

+## RFQ Pricing Algo

+Dealers will develop RFQ pricing algo strategies to be able to automatically price RFQs

+Considerations for pricing RFQs are based on:

+- How we rate the individual client
+- Cost to hedge the position

+Where we are “axed” in the market (i.e. better buyer or better seller)

+- Historical analysis for the particular client on how likely they are to trade with us
+- Size of the RFQ
+- Number of dealers in competition

+## Agency Algos

+Agency algos are the strategies that dealers sell to clients to execute orders in their own dark pool or in the wider marketplace

+Agency algos generally split up a larger order into much smaller ones so as not to move the market (i.e. otherwise HFTs will sniff out the larger order and front-run it)

+Agency algos will split up the order and work the smaller child orders to target some sort of algorithm (e.g. a volume weighted average price across all child orders in a VWAP, time weighted in a TWAP, etc)

+Dealers will perform sophisticated analysis into market microstructure to tune their algorithms and sell to clients based on performance

+Smart Order Routers are often an integral part of agency algos